claimvantage/sfdx-jenkins-shared-library/README.md

 ### processHelp

-This is a ClaimVantage proprietary stage that extracts help content from Confluence, processes that contengt and then adds the content to Git so that it can be pulled into a package via Git externals.
+This is a ClaimVantage [proprietary stage](vars/processHelp.groovy) that extracts help content from Confluence, processes that content and then adds the content to Git so that it can be pulled into a package via Git externals.

 * _help_